aheissenberger/docker-anon-volumes/README.md

 docker compose -f docker-compose.prod.yml up --build --no-deps --renew-anon-volumes --detach your_service
 ```
 The additional flag will allway recreate all anonymous volumes on the restart for this service.
 This will make any changes overlapping with these volumes to become visible.

+There is an other option called `--force-recreate` which suggest to be the solution but will not solve the problem with the anonymous volumes mapping over your changes.

 ## What's behind anonymous volumes